arshiya2704/cmpe281-piedpiper/Core Value- Respect.md

 ### 8. Encourage team members to express opinions and ideas.

 ### 9. Listen to what others have to say before expressing your viewpoint.
 Never speak over, butt in, or cut off another person.

+### 10. Use people’s ideas to change or improve work.
+Let employees know you used their idea, or, better yet, encourage the person with the idea to implement the idea.

+### 11. Never insult people, name call, disparage or put down people or their ideas.